 Maintenance

-Like all equipment, recumbent exercise bikes require regular maintenance, and we recommend having your bike checked for wear and tear every six months or so.
-It is also necessary to ensure that you inspect the bike often for loose nuts and bolts and lubricate the mechanical parts to ensure that it remains in good working condition.
-In addition, you should also wipe down the handlebars, seat, and digital console with a soft cloth and antibacterial cleaner after every workout for hygiene reasons.
+Recumbent exercise bikes, like all gear, need routine care, and we suggest getting your bike checked for any wear and tear about every six months.
+It’s also important to look over the bike for loose nuts and bolts and to grease the mechanical bits to keep it in good shape.
+Also, for hygiene, wipe the handlebars, seat, and digital console with a soft cloth and antibacterial cleaner after each workout.

 Display